made-ml-in-prod-2021/evgeniimunin/README.md

 The data is taken from: https://www.kaggle.com/ronitf/heart-disease-uci.

 ## Install
-First clone the directory, create the venv and install the required packages in the root directory of `ml_project`
+First clone the directory, create the venv and install the required packages in the root directory of `online_inference`
 ```
 virtualend venv
 source .venv/bin/activate